Sui Frequently Asked Questions

 Is Sui compatible with Ethereum Virtual Machine (EVM)?

 No. Sui heavily leverages the Move's asset-centric data model for its novel parallel execution and commitment scheme.
 This is simply not possible with the EVM data model.
 Because assets are represented as entries in dynamically indexable maps, it is not possible to statically determine which assets a transaction will touch.

-To be blunt: even if we preferred the EVM/Solidity to Move, we could not use them in Sui without sacrificing the performance breakthroughs that make Sui unique.
-And of course, we think there are many reasons why Move is a safer and more developer-friendly language than the EVM.
+Further, Sui could not implement EVMs without sacrificing the performance breakthroughs that make Sui unique.
+There are also many reasons why Move is a safer and more developer-friendly language than the EVM.

 See Why move? for more details on this.
-In addition, see the Move Problem Statement for why we think that - despite being the most popular smart contract language of today - EVM is holding back the crypto space.
+In addition, see the Move Problem Statement for why - despite being the most popular smart contract language of today - EVM is holding back the crypto space.

 Finally, the EVM developer community is very small--approximately 4,000 programmers according to this study.
 Compare this to (e.g.) the >20M registered iOS developers.
 Thus, the practical path to scaling the smart contract dev community is to bring folks in from the broader population, not to pull them from the tiny pool of existing Solidity developers.
-We think Move is much safer and much more approachable for mainstream programmers than the EVM.
+Sui believes that Move is much safer and much more approachable for mainstream programmers than the EVM.

 Is Sui an L2, or are there plans to support L2s?

 Sui tackles scaling at the base layer rather than via L2s.
-We think this approach leads to a more user and developer-friendly system than adding additional complexity on top of an already-complex base layer that doesn't scale.
+This approach leads to a more user and developer-friendly system than adding additional complexity on top of an already-complex base layer that doesn't scale.